Don't let anyone fool you — growing indoor plants is easy, and just as fun as having an outdoor garden.

 How to care for it: This indoor plant likes room temperatures between about 65 and 75 degrees, and exposure to bright to medium light.
 The surface of the soil should dry out slightly between watering.
 If it starts to look a bit pale, try moving it to somewhere less bright.

-Why you want it: This pretty indoor house palm is a great inspiration if you're dreaming of tropical climates—or just trying to conjure the look in your home decor.
-It can grow to about seven feet for a dramatic touch in a room, but a smaller pot will keep it contained if you'd like it to stay smaller
+Why you want it: This pretty indoor house palm is a great inspiration if you're dreaming of tropical climates— or just trying to conjure the look in your home decor.
+It can grow to about 7 feet for a dramatic touch in a room, but a smaller pot will keep it contained if you'd like it to stay smaller

 How to care for it: The areca palm does well in indirect light.
 Keep the soil somewhat dry, only watering on alternate weeks or so.